EU election: Surge for Greens and euroskeptics, losses for centrist bloc | DW | 26.05.2019

 EU provisional results:

-The European United Left-Nordic Green Left (GUE/NGL) secured 38 seats, down 14, while Others/Non-attached won the remaining 38 seats.
+The European United Left-Nordic Green Left (GUE/NGL) secured 38 seats and Others/Non-attached the remaining 38 seats.

 Read more: EU elections - live updates on the final day of voting